podium-lib/podium-lib.github.io/docs/layout/getting_started.md

 ## Step 6: Mount middleware

-Mount the layout instances middleware into the express app.
+Mount the layout instance's middleware into the express app.
 This important step adds layout specific middleware to the app to take care of such tasks as context parsing and proxying.

 _Example_